dard12/asterisk/README.md

 - Search from a large selection of books
 - Add books to personal library
 - Write reviews and rate books, complete with rich text formatting and auto-save
-- Register and Login with email, Facebook, and Google
+- Register and login with email, Facebook, and Google

 **Running the App:**
 There are two scripts for running in dev or prod mode.
 Both should open your browser to the app automatically.